Wouldn’t it be cool to find cheap flights to your dream destination on your specific vacation dates?

 This leaves us with GDSs, Travel Agencies, and ITA Matrix.
 Travel Agencies are out of the question.

 As for GDSs, if you, by chance, manage to obtain a subscription or access to their API (good luck) you are looking at a fee per query on crappy API with mostly no answer to your questions on their end.
 Like Dave Baggett wrote, you can only get a small amount of data one query at a time.
 Since airline can update their fare on APTCO up to once per hour, there is no way someone can build a script or algorithm to query 24 time a day four GDSs on fares in published tariffs coupled with the willingness of the airline(s) to confirming the inventory.
 We would be looking at millions in cost per year.

 It is also worth nothing to ask ourselves who own the GDS?
-SURPRISE!
 The airlines.
-Do you really think they will let anyone find deals on their system?
+They won’t let anyone find mistake or deals on their system.

 Alright, so how they find cheap flights then?

 What they use is available online tools coupled with their proprietary manual workflow.
 Scott of scottscheapflights.com even said it himself.
 He has more than 25 employees now to find deals for their daily newsletter.

 Before going further, also understand that most places on the internet where they publish cheap flights are mainly copy/pasting from initial sources.
 These sources are often TheFlightDeal, ScottsCheapFlight, Fly4Free or SecretFlying.